 A love for things German

 My favourite theologians are German speaking.
 Although I have some serious questions about Bultmann's Theology I cannot help admiring him.
-I also have a respect for Barth, often maligned as a biblical exegete; although this respect has diminished somewhat in recent years, I still think he has many fundamental insights that we reject at our peril.
+I have also had increasing respect for Hegel whom I now consider one of the greatest philosophers and theologians of all time.
 And I have a passion for the music which has come to us from German speaking countries.

 I first studied classical music in my teens.
 The village in which I lived from four to eighteen years old was small and quiet and unless one wanted to join the 'Young Farmers Association' there was little to do in the evenings.
 But boredom can have its educational advantages and I filled my evenings with listening to and studying music.
 Every week I went to the Hull City Library and borrowed musical scores and what are now the old 'Gramophone Records'.
 I worked my way through most of the orchestral works of composers such as Mozart and Beethoven; and then I discovered the magic of Wagner's music.
 We had played a few orchestral pieces in the East Riding of Yorkshire Youth Orchestra (I played the flute) but when I worked my way through Tristan und Isolde with the records and score, a completely new world opened up.